bluewaysw/pcgeos/TechDocs/Markdown/Asmref/asmh_l.md

 ax - Character to check.

 **Returns:**
-ZF - Clear if character is a hexidecimal digit.
+ZF - Clear if character is a hexadecimal digit.

 **Library:** localize.def